 Side Effects (2013)

-Said to be the final film of Steven Soderbergh, ‘Side Effects’ seems to have a lot going for it: great director, impressive cast, and a twisty story, promising a gripping thriller.
-However, as the viewing of ‘Side Effects’ shows, sometimes even these attributes are not enough.
-In ‘Side Effects’, a young woman, Emily (Rooney Mara), finally welcomes her husband, Martin (Channing Tatum) home after the latter had spend some time in prison.
-Finding herself unable to cope with her routine shift, Emily, who also has a history of depression, becomes very melancholic, and is soon prescribed a new drug, Ablixa to help maintain her mood.
-Her new psychiatrist, Dr Jonathan Banks (Jude Law) takes charge from her old psychiatrist, Dr Victoria Siebert, (Catherine Zeta-Jones) and promises to monitor Emily’s progress closely.
-Then, when Emily’s husband is brutally murdered at home, the new drug becomes a prime suspect.
+Said to be the final film of Steven Soderbergh (‘Ocean’s Eleven‘ (2001), ‘Contagion’ (2011)), ‘Side Effects’, at first glance, seems to have everything going for it: a great director, impressive cast and an interwoven story, promising a gripping thriller ahead.
+However, ultimately, ‘Side Effects’ demonstrates that even these attributes are sometimes insufficient to make a great movie.
+In ‘Side Effects’, a young woman, Emily (Rooney Mara), finally welcomes her husband, Martin (Channing Tatum), home after the latter has spent some time in prison.
+Finding herself unable to cope with her new routine, Emily, who also has a history of depression, becomes very melancholic, and is soon prescribed a new drug, Ablixa, to help maintain her mood.
+Her new psychiatrist, Dr Jonathan Banks (Jude Law) takes charge from her old psychiatrist, Dr Victoria Siebert, (Catherine Zeta-Jones), and promises to monitor Emily’s progress closely.
+Then, when Emily’s husband is brutally murdered at home, the new drug becomes the prime suspect.

 First, the good things: ‘Side Effects’ is stylish and entertaining.
-Steven Soderbergh, who has previously directed ‘Erin Brockovich’ (2000), ‘Traffic’ (2000) and Contagion’ (2011) clearly knows the thriller genre.
-The issue of the danger of prescription medication, and its proliferation, is also presented well in the movie, almost echoing ‘Psychiatry: The Marketing of Madness: Are We All Insane’ documentary.
-Neither the cast nor acting are flawed or to blame.
+Steven Soderbergh, who also previously directed ‘Erin Brockovich’ (2000) and‘Traffic’ (2000), clearly knows the thriller genre well.
+The issue of the danger of prescription medication, and its proliferation, are also presented well in the movie, almost echoing ‘Psychiatry: The Marketing of Madness: Are We All Insane?’ documentary.
+Neither the cast nor the acting is flawed.
 Rooney Mara gives a good performance as Emily, a shy, mysterious young woman trapped in her imagination and sorrow.
 Jude Law is also surprisingly good in the role of her psychiatrist.

-The movie is also confused, maybe even as confused as Emily, the main heroine.
-Emily’s severe depression seems very odd: here we have a young women who has recently welcomed her husband from prison, and maybe they do not live with such a lavish lifestyle anymore, but shouldn’t she be happier?
+The movie is also “confused”, maybe even as “confused” as Emily is in the film.
+Emily’s severe depression seems very odd: here we have a young women who has recently welcomed her husband from prison, and maybe they do not live with such a lavish lifestyle anymore, but should she not now be happier?
 No, she is actually sadder.
-This confusion and uncertainty about the cause of Emily’s depression actually weakens the plot, and makes the movie more predictable towards the end.
-From all of this follow the so-called ‘twists’, which appear unremarkable in retrospect.
-In fact, far from being defined as ‘twists’, they can be described as a series of predictable ‘confusions’ thrown sporadically here and there in the movie just to confuse you more and unnecessarily.
-And when, finally, the main ‘twist’ is revealed, far from being thrilled or in awe, one can at best experience slight surprise, but largely indifference (and also probably thinking about the silliness of the whole thing).
-Moreover, beyond this point, there is virtually nothing worth commenting about in this movie: all the characters are dislikeable, and nothing in this film makes effort to involve the viewer emotionally.
+This uncertainty about the cause of Emily’s depression actually weakens the plot, and makes the movie more predictable towards the end.
+Then, follow the so-called “twists”, which are unremarkable in retrospect.
+In fact, far from being defined as “twists”, they can be described as a series of predictable “confusing moments” thrown sporadically here and there in the movie just to confuse the audience more and unnecessarily.
+When the main “twist” is finally revealed, far from being thrilled or in awe, the audience can, at best, experience a slight surprise, but, on the whole – indifference.
+Moreover, beyond this point, there is virtually nothing worth commenting about in the movie: all the characters are dislikeable, and nothing in this film makes any effort to involve the viewer emotionally.